-Carter furrowed his brow.
+Blaine furrowed his brow.
 "Retaliation will be swift and severe," he said before starting to tap away at the screen.
-The room was silent as they watched the president fumble with the touchscreen, Occasionally muttering curses under his breath about the size of the buttons.
+The room was silent as they watched the President fumble with the touchscreen, Occasionally muttering curses under his breath about the size of the buttons.

-"Alright go it," he said . "kinda sad a so-called supreme commander thinks those were all the missiles we had!
+"Alright, I got it," he said . "kinda sad, a so-called supreme commander thinks those were all the missiles we had!
 Just keep telling yourself that.... :) #notdoneyet.
-See I put in that winking face to make him think we have a trick up our sleeve."
+See, I put in that winking face to make him think we have a trick up our sleeve."
 He grinned smugly and held up the screen for everyone to see.
 The sycophants all agreed it was the perfect retort.

 The celebration was quickly halted when an aid jumped to his feet and held a tablet.
-"Sir we have a problem.
-The tweet says misses, not missiles and the hashtag says not done yeti!”
-He said in abject terror.
+"Sir, we have a problem.
+The tweet says misses, not missiles, and the hashtag says not done yet!"

-"Fucking autocorrect!”
-Carter snapped.
-"Quick somebody edit it now!"
+"Fucking autocorrect!"
+Blaine snapped.
+"Quick, somebody edit it now!"
 He barked.

-"What do you mean?" asked a visibly worried Carter.
+"What do you mean?" asked the visibly, worried commander in chief.

 "Is there an IT department here?"
 Someone enquired.

-Carter was silent for a moment.
-"Well find out if there is then get the on it!"
+Blaine was silent for a moment.
+"We'll find out if there is then get on it!"

 They all scattered from the table elated about the importance of their new responsibilities, but it was too late; their connection had been permanently severed.
 The vast digital universe made of billions of people connected by server hubs had been demolished and imploded into nothingness and took with it the executive branch presiding over the end of the world.